What is Employment discrimination?

 - Implementing a policy that has a negative or disparate impact on a protected group of employees

-Federal and state law prohibits discrimination in many employment areas including hiring, tenure, compensation, terms, upgrading, conditions, facilities or privileges of employment.
+Federal and state law prohibits employment discrimination in many employment areas including hiring, tenure, compensation, terms, upgrading, conditions, facilities or privileges of employment.
 Employers cannot terminate or discriminate against an employee based on age, disability, race, religion, national origin, pregnancy, gender, sexual orientation or any other clearly discriminatory reason.

-There are many laws that protect employees from unlawful discrimination.
+There are many laws that protect employees from unlawful employment discrimination.
 Title VII of the Civil Rights Act of 1964 is the primary federal statute prohibiting discrimination in the workplace.
 This Act was amended in 1991 in order to strengthen and improve federal civil rights laws, to provide for damages in cases of intentional employment discrimination and to clarify provisions regarding disparate impact actions.
-The Minnesota Human Rights Act and the Illinois Human Rights Act offer much more comprehensive protection in the workplace, and extend rights to areas not covered by federal statute.
+The Minnesota Human Rights Act and the Illinois Human Rights Act offer much more comprehensive protection in the workplace and extend rights to areas not covered by federal statute.
 Employees are protected in the workplace, and the employment attorneys at Halunen Law have the necessary resources and expertise to successfully stand up for your rights.

 Contact Us for a Consultation

-The Minnesota employment discrimination attorneys of Halunen Law can answer your important questions and help you understand your legal rights regarding employment discrimination.
+The Minnesota employment attorneys of Halunen Law can answer your important questions and help you understand your legal rights regarding employment discrimination.
 Call us at 612-605-4098 or toll free at 866-523-8533 for a private consultation with no expense or risk.
 Or fill out our Contact Form and one of our employment attorneys will respond as soon as possible.